otectus/nexus_client/README.md

 "render.open_gl": false,
 ```

-# Extending PyGPT
+# Extending Nexus

 ## Quick start

-You can create your own extensions for **PyGPT** at any time.
+You can create your own extensions for **Nexus** at any time.

-PyGPT can be extended with:
+Nexus can be extended with:

 - custom models